Solairw/100-days-of-code/log.md

 ### Day 58: February 9, 2020

-Started working on Lerner's Exercise 14 in B3 course.
+Started working on Lerner's Exercise 14 from B3 course.